Auction of principalities #

 The seller of the clone prince puts it up for sale with his other clone prince.
 These clones must meet the following requirements:

-• the social status of the prince-seller who creates the lot must be “baron” or higher;
+- The social status of the prince-seller who creates the lot must be “nobleman” and higher.

-• the prosperity (assessment) of the prince-seller must be equal to or higher than the “prosperity” of the prince being sold;
+- The wealth (assessment) of the prince-seller must be equal to or higher than the “wealth” of the prince being sold.

 The prince-seller, depending on his social status, can put up for sale a different number of lots:

-• social status “Baron” - no more than 1 lot at a time;
+- Social status “nobleman” - no more than 1 lot at a time.

-• social status “count” - no more than 2 lots at a time;
+- Social status “chancellor” - no more than 2 lots at a time.

-• social status “emperor” - no more than 3 lots at a time;
+- Social status “Viscount” - no more than 3 lots at a time.

-• social status “Emperor of the Oil Age” - no more than 4 lots at a time.
+- Social status “count” and above - no more than 4 lots at a time.

-• if there is more than 1 day left until the end of bidding on a lot, the first bid reduces the remaining bidding time to 1 day;
+- If there is more than 1 day left until the end of the auction for the lot, the first bid reduces the remaining auction time to 1 day.

-• if there are less than 5 minutes left until the end of bidding on a lot, the new bid extends the remaining bidding time by 5 minutes;
+- If there are less than 5 minutes left until the end of the auction for a lot, a new bid extends the remaining auction time by 5 minutes.

-• the minimum lot value is 400 gold coins;
+- The minimum lot price is 400 gold coins.

-• the maximum bid increment at the auction cannot be more than 10 gold coins;
+- The maximum bid step at an auction cannot be more than 10 gold coins.

-• if after 15 days the lot is not sold, it will be removed from the auction, and the seller can reconsider the price and think about amendments;
+- If after 15 days the lot is not sold, it will be removed from the auction, and the seller can revise the price and think about amendments.

-• the purchased principality will be credited to the buyer’s account within 5-10 minutes after the end of the auction.
+- The acquired principality will be credited to the buyer’s account within 5-10 minutes after the auction ends.

 These rules ensure order in the trading of the principalities.
-Auction participants are given enough time to carefully place their bids and purchase the principality.
+Auction participants are given enough time to carefully place their bids and purchase a principality.

 Trading commissions #